The Bone Collector (novel): Characters

 Lincoln Rhyme – Quadriplegic forensic criminalist who was the head of IRD (the NYPD's Central Investigation and Resource Division) before being involved in an accident at a crime scene where an oak beam fell on him, crushing his C4 vertebrae and leaving him only able to move from his shoulders up and his left ring finger.
 At the start of the novel, Lincoln is considering suicide with the help of Dr. William Berger, a representative of a pro-euthanasia group called the Lethe Society, until his ex-partner Lon Sellitto arrives at his apartment asking for help on a kidnapping case.

 Amelia Sachs – 31-year-old police officer who is about to be transferred out of patrol.
 However, on the morning of her transfer, she is called to a possible homicide where she finds the first victim of the bone collector.
 Her work at this crime scene catches the attention of Lincoln Rhyme and she reluctantly becomes his "legs and eyes" as he takes on the case of the Bone Collector.

 Lon Sellitto – Homicide detective working for the NYPD, who has been assigned the kidnapping case from the airport.
 He is a twenty-year veteran and the ex-partner of Lincoln Rhyme.
 He has also been given the unenviable task of persuading Rhyme to work on the case.

 Thom Reston - Lincoln Rhyme's full-time care assistant.

-Sequels
+Series

 Following the success of this novel, Deaver continued to feature Rhyme and Sachs in a series of subsequent novels.
 The series to date comprises: